slavak-ru/chat/src/components/login/README.md

 <a name="new_Login_new"></a>

 ### new Login()
-Class Login creates the Login page from the template, creates forms (login,registration), collect data from form-elements on Submit event and creates modal window if information isn't correct.
+Class Login creates the Login page from the template, creates forms (login,registration), collect data from form-elements on Submint event and creates modal window if information isn't correct.

-<a name="_initEvents_new"></a>
+<a name="_initEvents"></a>

 ## _initEvents()
 Inner method - adding EventListener, sets classes on the tab elements and show/hide password